-- This is why, even though all three sorting algorithms have the same run times... - Quicksort often runs very, very quickly - Bubble Sort often runs much faster than Selection - How does this apply to linear search and binary search?
+- This is why, even though all three sorting algorithms have same worst case run times... - Quicksort often runs very, very quickly - Bubble Sort often runs much faster than Selection - How does this apply to linear search and binary search?
 What are the best and worst run times for these?